kn220324/POPA/README.md

 A simple Streamlit app allows you to predict logKd for three different polymers (PE, PP, PS).

+You can choose between two models:
+- **Gaussian-based model**: Descriptors used by the model were calculated by Gaussian (π, M)
+- **Rdkit-based model**: Descriptors used by the model were calculated by Rdkit (π, M)

 ### How to run it?

 #### Just click in the link below: